Overview of the Biology Major

 - Ecology and Evolution

 For all fields of study, one elective course may be taken credit/no credit.

-For students completing the new degree plan, honors is no longer required in order to complete a track.
-Should students wish to complete the honors program, the requirements are the same as in prior years: an approved honors proposal, 10 units of BIO 199/BIOHOPK 199H/BIO 199X in the same lab, a GPA of at least 3.0 for all courses taken toward the major (excluding research units), an approved honors thesis, and presentation of their work at the annual honors symposium.
-Students will continue to apply for honors two quarters prior to their anticipated graduation date (Spring grads apply in Autumn).
+Honors is an optional addition to the Biology major.
+Should students wish to complete the honors program, the requirements include: an approved honors proposal, 10 units of BIO 199/BIOHOPK 199H/BIO 199X in the same lab, a GPA of at least 3.0 for all courses taken toward the major (excluding research units), an approved honors thesis, and presentation of their work at the annual honors symposium.
+Students apply for honors two quarters prior to their anticipated graduation date (Spring grads apply in Autumn).

 Approved Out of Department Electives (applies to the general major and all fields of study)